Thai Soccer Team Are Being Taught To Dive, Regardless Of Dangers

 “All 13 may not come out at the same time.
 If the condition is right and if that person is ready 100 percent, he can come out.”

-Even diving experts suggest that while teaching the Thai soccer team how to swim and dive in order to have them dive out of the cave system, is not the preferred rescue option, there is currently no easy option to extract the group and the situation must be constantly assessed.
+Even diving experts suggest that while teaching the Thai soccer team how to swim and dive in order to have them dive out of the cave system is not the preferred rescue option, there is currently no easy option to extract the group and the situation must be constantly assessed.

 Anmar Mirza is the coordinator of the National Cave Rescue Commission and has more than 30 years of experience in cave rescues.
 He explained to CBS This Morning the complications involved with such a rescue mission.